bwbecker/localpr.ca/content/basics/goals.md

 local riding associations, particularly in ridings that are already large, are all concerned that ridings do not increase in size.

-Local PR maintains existing riding boundaries and guarantees an MP within each one.
+Local PR maintains existing riding boundaries and guarantees a the election of a local-nominated MP within each riding.

 *A valuable side effect is that Local PR can be implemented easily with little disruption.*